j50n/deno-proc/site/src/core/running-processes.md

 # Running Processes

-Running a child process with proc is as simple as it gets.
+Running child processes with proc is designed to be as simple and intuitive as possible, eliminating the boilerplate typically required for process management.

-## Basic Usage
+## Getting Started

+The most basic usage requires just importing `run` and calling it with your command:

 <!-- TESTED: tests/mdbook_examples.test.ts - "running-processes: capture output" -->
 ```typescript